conacts/obsidian/110 Vectors.md

 ## 12.4: The Cross Product
 Cross Product is a vector operation used typically to compute torque.
-Operating on an n x n matrix, using the determinant you can find the cross product.
+Operating on an $n \times n$ matrix, using the determinant you can find the cross product.
 The cross product is often used in conjunction with the term determinant.
 ![[Pasted image 20220121064303.png]]
 ##### Determinant / Cross Product of a 2 x 2 matrix:
 $$\begin{bmatrix}